|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Dashi is a classic macrobiotic broth used for soups, sauces, noodles, vegetables and more.
 This dashi is an adaptation of the Angelika’s Kitchen recipe.
 It’s an excellent soup stock and can be used as a base for a noodle dish or for steaming and poaching fish.
 Dashi is also a healing food, containing medicinal dried shiitake mushrooms, anti-inflammatory ginger, and mineral-rich kombu seaweed.

 1 strip kombu (kelp) seaweed

 1/4 cup ginger, finely grated

 Gather the ingredients.

-Add the mushrooms, reduce the heat to low, and simmer gently, uncovered, for 30 minutes.
+Add mushrooms, reduce heat to low, and simmer gently, uncovered, for 30 minutes.

-Strain the broth, reserving the mushrooms for another use.
-Serve them sliced in a bowl of noodles or add them into vegetable soup.
+Strain broth, reserving mushrooms for another use (for example, sliced in a bowl of noodles or added to a vegetable soup.)